1854 Calendar

 Historical Event(s)

-– Crimean War: France and Britain declare war on Russia.
+– Crimean War: The United Kingdom declares war on Russia.

 – Commodore Matthew Perry signs the Treaty of Kanagawa with the Japanese government, opening the ports of Shimoda and Hakodate to American trade.